h-kyouma/IDS_statistics/README.md

-- Implementation of dispertion measures: Bartlomiej Jadwiszczak - I will take care of this chapter
+- Implementation of dispertion measures: Bartlomiej Jadwiszczak [Done in dispertion package]

     - https://www.calculatorsoup.com/calculators/statistics/statistics.php (sth like that on the left)